-NOTICE: Most trails on the Oregon side of the Columbia River Gorge are closed until further notice because of damage from the Eagle Creek Fire.
-The closure involves ALL trails between Rooster Rock State Park and Hood River.
-It is anticipated that most of these trails may not reopen until Spring or Summer 2018.
+NOTICE: Many trails on the Oregon side of the Columbia River Gorge were closed as a result of damage from the Eagle Creek Fire.
 Please check the list of Columbia Gorge trail closures before you plan for a hike.
+(CLOSED until further notice due to Eagle Creek Fire.
+06/10/2020)

 It’s known as the Ruckle Ridge Loop in Oregon, and while just as beautiful as many places to explore in the Columbia River Gorge, this trail is widely recognized as the most treacherous day-hike in the Gorge.
 In fact, one website even included the Ruckle Ridge Loop as one of the 13 most dangerous hiking trails in America.